Immunise Against Rotavirus - protect your child - HE2425

 It’s more serious for these children if they have rotavirus.

 - Infants aged between 6 months and 2 years

 - Children with a low birth weight who are still underweight

 - Children with high-risk medical conditions (eg, heart or kidney problems, or diabetes).

 Immunisation can prevent most rotavirus infections and almost all severe rotavirus infections.

 - Rotavirus vaccine is simply squirted into your baby’s mouth.

 - The vaccines are given to babies as part of their 6 week, 3 month and 5 month immunisations.

-- If you miss these dates, you can catch up, but the first vaccine must be given before 15 weeks of age, and the second dose before babies are 25 weeks old.
-The vaccine is not given to older babies because its safety beyond that age has not been assessed.
+- If you miss these dates, you can catch up, but the first vaccine must be given before 15 weeks of age.
+This is so the course of three vaccines can be completed before babies are 8 months old.
+Rotavirus vaccine is not given to babies older than 8 months because the risk of serious reactions increases after this age.

 - The vaccine protects young children while they are most at risk from dehydration.